War Claims Program Open

 The Foreign Claims Settlement Commission (FCSC), an entity within the U.S. Department of Justice, is responsible for the establishing and managing the claims process for eligible individuals.
 The FCSC has managed 43 previous claims programs administered by the United States Government, and its staff has expertise in adjudicating such programs.
 The FCSC is the only entity that will adjudicate claims.

 Congresswoman Bordallo and her staff are working closely with the FCSC to ensure that the claims process is managed appropriately.
 The Congresswoman’s office will not directly adjudicate any claims nor will the Government of Guam or any other organization.
-Congresswoman Bordallo’s office can help make inquiries if there are specific questions and be of assistance in filling out claims forms.
+Congresswoman Bordallo’s office can help make inquiries if there are specific questions regarding the Guam War Claims program.

 The Guam World War II Loyalty Recognition Act authorizes two categories of eligible claimants.
 The law reflects compromise language offered to Congresswoman Bordallo in 2009 by U.S. Senator John McCain.
 Congresswoman Bordallo, after consulting with local leaders and the people of Guam, included this compromise language in every introduction of the Guam World War II Loyalty Recognition Act since 2010.

 - Living survivors who suffered, as a result of the attack and occupation of Guam by Imperial Japanese military forces during World War II, or incident to the liberation of Guam by United States military forces, any of the following:

 - Rape or severe personal injury (such as loss of a limb, dismemberment, or paralysis)